Jaredslocker21/massage-at-solid-gym/README.md

 - Voice recognition research has intrigued me.
 26/4
 - paper sticky notes
 - The read me defaults with a table of contents that sticks. :)
+- I did clone to VS and Git desktop.